Overseas Destination Wedding Planning Checklist

 Book your flights as early as possible to get the best price.
 Also contact the airlines to see if they can offer a group discount.

-As you are flying make sure you know the costs for additional luggage and also try to estimate how many cases you will be taking.
-It maybe cheaper to post out a box that contains table decorations, table place etc then buying an additional case and paying to take that with you
+When it comes to additional luggage, it may end up being cheaper to post out a box that contains table decorations, table place etc then buying an additional case and paying to take that with you.

 8. Don’t Forget to Pack

 Lists, lists and lists!
 You are going to need to be super organised when it comes to packing for your destination wedding because when you’re mid-flight and get that dreaded feeling you’ve forgotten your most important item, well odds are you’re too late.